^

 How is heart failure treated in the elderly?

-Treatment for heart failure in the elderly should be integrated.
+Heart failure in the elderly should be treated in a comprehensive manner.

-The main directions of pathogenetic treatment of heart failure are:
+The main directions of pathogenetic treatment of heart failure:

-• reduction of sodium and water retention in the body;
+• reducing sodium and water retention in the body;

-• decreased load and postnagruzki on the heart.
-For these purposes, the following groups of drugs are used:
+• reducing the load and afterload on the heart.
+The following groups of drugs are used for these purposes:

 • vasodilators:

-• with a predominant effect on the tone of the veins (nitrates, cordite, molsidomine);
+• with a predominant effect on venous tone (nitrates, cordiket, molsidomine);

-• with the primary effect on the tone of arterioles (hydralazine, phentolamine, nifedipine, corinfar);
+• with a predominant effect on arteriolar tone (hydralazine, phentolamine, nifedipine, corinfar);

-• with a simultaneous effect on the tone of arterioles and veins - a mixed effect (prazozin, captopril);
+• with simultaneous action on the tone of arterioles and veins - mixed action (prazosin, captopril);

-Heart failure in the elderly: the characteristics of care
+Heart failure in the elderly: features of care

-Patients with chronic heart failure, in addition to regular intake of medications (cardiac glycosides, diuretics, etc.), also need careful care.
-Conditions of the current: emotional rest, control of diet number 10, the amount of drunk and secreted fluid.
-Bed rest in old age does more harm than good, as it leads to congestive pneumonia, thromboembolism, and pressure sores.
-Therefore, it is only necessary to limit physical activity, conduct training exercises "to the fatigue of the patient."
-To reduce stagnation in a small circle of blood circulation, patients should be given a bed in a position with an elevated headboard.
+Patients with chronic heart failure, in addition to regular medication (cardiac glycosides, diuretics, etc.), also need careful care.
+Conditions of the course: emotional calm, control of diet No. 10, the amount of fluid drunk and excreted.
+Bed rest in old age brings more harm than good, as it leads to congestive pneumonia, thromboembolism, bedsores.
+Therefore, it is only necessary to limit physical activity, conduct training exercises "until the patient is tired."
+To reduce congestion in the pulmonary circulation, patients need to be given a position in bed with the head of the bed elevated.

-The volume of the liquid should not be more than 1500-1600 ml / day.
-The diet is low-calorie with enough proteins, fats, carbohydrates, potassium and magnesium salts, restriction of table salt to 6-7 g / day.
-Taking into account that such patients are prescribed cardiac glycosides and diuretic drugs that promote the excretion of potassium from the body, foods rich in potassium (dried apricots, raisins, baked potatoes and bananas, etc.) are included in the diet.
+The volume of liquid should be no more than 1500-1600 ml/day.
+The diet is low-calorie with sufficient amount of proteins, fats, carbohydrates, potassium and magnesium salts, limiting table salt to 6-7 g/day.
+Taking into account that such patients are prescribed cardiac glycosides and diuretics that promote the removal of potassium from the body, foods rich in potassium (dried apricots, raisins, baked potatoes and bananas, etc.) are included in the diet.

-It is necessary to regularly monitor the dynamics of edema.
-The indicator of the increase in fluid retention in the body is the prevalence of the amount of fluid taken during the day, over the daily diuresis.
-There must be a definite correspondence between the restriction of table salt and the amount of liquid administered.
-In order to combat severe swelling, the intake of liquid (up to 1 liter per day) and the intake of table salt to 5 g per day are limited.
-When discharging from the hospital or at home, the patient and his relatives need to explain the need to take into account the amount of liquid drunk, including all liquid food (soup, compote, kissel, fruit, milk, tea, water, etc.), and daily diuresis in order to maintain a certain equilibrium in the exchange of water.
-These data the patient should inform the attending physician and the nurse when they visit.
+The dynamics of edema should be regularly monitored.
+An indicator of increasing fluid retention in the body is the predominance of the amount of fluid taken in during the day over the daily diuresis.
+There should be a certain correspondence between the limitation of table salt and the amount of fluid administered.
+In order to combat severe edema, fluid intake is limited (up to 1 liter per day), as well as the use of table salt to 5 g per day.
+When discharged from the hospital or treated at home, the patient and his relatives should be explained the need to take into account the amount of fluid consumed, including all liquid food (soup, compote, jelly, fruit, milk, tea, water, etc.), and the amount of daily diuresis in order to maintain a certain balance in water metabolism.
+The patient should communicate this information to the attending physician and nurse during their visit.

-Prolonged existing swelling leads, in some cases, to secondary changes in the skin, which at the same time change their color, thin out, and lose elasticity.
-Therefore, skin care and the prevention of the formation of pressure sores become very important.
-A good effect is given by grinding and massage, which must be done very carefully, given the thinness and vulnerability of the skin in elderly patients.
-In the elderly, often the dryness of the skin, causing severe itching, the appearance of calluses, limiting the motor activity of patients.
-Dry areas of the skin should be lubricated with special creams with moisturizing and bactericidal action; you need to remove corns in a timely manner.
+Long-term edemas lead, in some cases, to secondary changes in the skin, which changes its color, becomes thinner, and loses elasticity.
+Therefore, skin care and prevention of bedsores are of great importance.
+Rubbing and massage give a good effect, which should be done very carefully, given the thinness and vulnerability of the skin in elderly patients.
+In old age, dry skin is often noted, causing severe itching, the appearance of calluses, limiting the motor activity of patients.
+Dry areas of the skin should be lubricated with special creams with a moisturizing and bactericidal effect; calluses should be removed in a timely manner.

-In the presence of a significant amount of fluid in the abdominal or pleural cavity, which violates the functions of the organs, puncture is performed, in elderly and old people this procedure requires great care, due to significant restructuring of the circulation after elimination of mechanical compression of the vessels by the released fluid and with the possibility of acute vascular insufficiency collapse).
-Before puncture, especially for people with normal or low blood pressure, it is necessary to enter cardiac funds that support vascular tone (cordiamin, mezaton).
-It is necessary to slowly withdraw the edematous fluid from the cavities.
+If there is a significant amount of fluid in the abdominal or pleural cavity that disrupts organ function, a puncture is performed.
+In elderly and old people, this procedure requires great caution due to the significant restructuring of blood circulation after the mechanical compression of the vessels by the released fluid has been eliminated and the possibility of acute vascular insufficiency (collapse).
+Before the puncture, especially in people with normal or low blood pressure, it is necessary to administer cardiac agents that maintain vascular tone (cordiamine, mesaton).
+The edematous fluid should be removed from the cavities slowly.
 The amount of fluid released should be indicated in the medical history.
-We need a laboratory study of it to determine the nature of the pathological process (cardiac decompensation, renal edema, fluid accumulation in the tumor process - lesions of the pleura or abdominal organs with metastases of cancer, etc.).
+A laboratory study is necessary to determine the nature of the pathological process (cardiac decompensation, renal edema, fluid accumulation during a tumor process - damage to the pleura or abdominal organs by cancer metastases, etc.).

-Elderly patients with circulatory failure are very sensitive to lack of oxygen, so the air in the room where they are should be fresh, sufficient moisture.
-If necessary, in cases of severe dyspnea, inhalation of the oxygen mixture passed through the defoamer (40-95 ° alcohol or 10% alcohol solution of antifosilane) is used.
+Elderly patients with circulatory failure are very sensitive to oxygen deficiency, so the air in the room where they are should be fresh and have sufficient humidity.
+If necessary, in cases of severe dyspnea, inhalations of an oxygen mixture passed through a foam suppressor (40-95° alcohol or 10% alcohol solution of antifoamsilane) are used.

 More information of the treatment